-Registrars are required to demonstrate the required level of proficiency in all elements, including participation in mandatory marked mock exams (MME) Appendix 8 and successful completion of the written components of the Training Program prior to presentation for examination at the end of the two year Training Program.
-Registrars may not proceed to examination unless approved by the Board of Censors.
+Registrars must demonstrate the required level of proficiency in all elements, including participation in mandatory marked mock exams (MME) Appendix 8 and successful completion of the written components of the Specialisation Training Program prior to presentation for examination at the end of the two year Specialisation Training Program.
+Registrars may not proceed to examination unless recommended by the Board of Censors and approved by the Fellowship Programs Standing Committee.

-Written Components of the Training Program over the two year period comprise: sixteen reflections (four per six month period), regularly updated PebblePad logs and evidence for activities undertaken against each of the four elements to fulfil the agreed plan of study as described in the registrar's Learning Contract.
+Written Components of the Specialisation Training Program over the two year period comprise: sixteen reflections (four per six month period), regularly updated PebblePad logs and evidence for activities undertaken against each of the four elements to fulfil the agreed plan of study as described in the registrar's Learning Contract.
 Formally assessed written tasks include two written case studies, an oral presentation of one case study and a professional issues essay.